-Let’s learn how to use the suffix ~PROOF today, we can use it to make new words and grow our vocabulary!
+Let’s learn how to use the English suffix PROOF today, we can use it to make new words and grow our vocabulary!

 What is a suffix?